kingquincye/Stataria/README.md

 Most features and stat scaling values are fully configurable in the mod config.
 You can make Stataria as balanced or as broken as you want!

-Multiplayer is not fully tested (sometimes there are syncing problems, sometimes rejoining the server fixes them), so if you run into issues, please report them.
-Thorium team effects boosted from mod does not work on others in multiplayer!
+Multiplayer is not fully tested (sometimes there are syncing problems, sometimes rejoining the server fixes them), so if you run into issues, please report them!

 Don't forget to bind a key to open the Stat Panel under Controls > Keybindings.